 White Box Testing and Black Box Testing

-White Box Testing – This is an approach to test even the internal functions of a product and see what’s happening with the data before generating the output.
+White Box Testing – This is an approach to test even the product’s internal functions and see what’s happening with the data before generating the output.

 Black Box Testing – This is an approach to test the product in a way that says if it gives the desired output or not.